nimrossum/research-project/docs/main.typ

 // Recap: implementation in Git Truck API and empirical evaluation
 // Recap: CD's advantages over LoCC demonstrated via RQ1-RQ3

-This paper has presented out a method for using compression as a metric for information distance, defined as
+This paper has presented a method for using compression as a metric for information distance, defined as

 $ "CD"(x,y) = |C(x)| - |C(x #sym.union y)| $